 What is “diversion?”

-It is common for a client who is a first-time offender to be offered “diversion” by the Crown.
+It is possible for a client who is a first-time offender to be offered diversion by the Crown if they are charged with Theft under $5000 or Fraud under $5000.
+Hiring an experienced lawyer is recommended to negotiate with the Crown on your behalf.
+In some cases, our office has been successful in negotiating diversion for Theft over $5000, depending on the circumstances of the particular case.
 Diversion is an offer to complete something outside the formal court process to have your charge withdrawn (permanently dropped) or stayed (paused for a maximum of 1 year).
 Diversion can include any or a combination of the following:

 - Community service;

 - This can be for anger management, addiction, or mental health

 - A donation to a charity of your choice; or